Khajuria's leaf-nosed bat

-The Khajuria's leaf-nosed bat, also known as Durga Das's leaf-nosed bat (Hipposideros durgadasi), is a species of bat in the family Hipposideridae.
+Khajuria's leaf-nosed bat (Hipposideros durgadasi), also known as Durga Das's leaf-nosed bat, is a species of bat in the family Hipposideridae.
 It is endemic to India.
 Its natural habitat is caves.
 It is threatened by habitat loss.

 Taxonomy

 The bat was formerly considered a subspecies of H. cineraceus by Blyth in 1853, but is now commonly considered a distinct species.
 The species was first recognized as a separate species by Topál in 1975.
 It belongs to the bicolor species group.

 The holotype was collected from the Jabalpur district of Madhya Pradesh in 1970.

 Description

 The fur is soft and brown to reddish-brown on the dorsal surface and whitish on the ventral surface.
 The bat, like other species in the bicolor group, lacks supplementary leaflets.
 The anterior leaf possesses a median emargination and is covered everywhere with short, stiff black hair.
 The internarial septum is well-developed and has a short base and a bulbous apex.
 The nostrils are oval in shape and they possess narial lappets on the outer margin.